-CAMEROON - Exercise a high degree of caution
+Cameroon - Exercise a high degree of caution

-Foreign Affairs and International Trade Canada advises against non-essential travel to the Bakassi Peninsula, due to various forms of banditry.
+Global Affairs Canada advises against non-essential travel to the Bakassi Peninsula, due to various forms of banditry.

-The Far North region (see Advisory)
+The Far North region and Mayo-Louti Department (see Advisory)

 The areas bordering Nigeria, Chad and the Central African Republic (see Advisory)